omarzydan610/DoHub/README.md

 ### Collaborative Work

-- **Users can add contributers to their tasks and edit them together in real time**
+- **Users can add contributers to their tasks and edit them together in real time using SSE**

 ## [Technology Stack](#technology-stack)